valueflows/valueflows/mkdocs/docs/concepts/flows.md

 ### Economic Event

-Economic Events describe past events, something observed, never some potential future event.
+Economic Events describe past flows, something observed, never some potential future event.
 They can fulfill Commitments or satisfy Intents (when there is no Commitment).
 See also [How Resources Relate to Events](../concepts/resources.md/#how-resources-relate-to-events), [Flows in motion: Observation](../specification/model-text.md/#flows-in-motion-observation), [Production examples](../examples/ex-production.md), some of the [Transfer and Exchange examples](../examples/ex-exchange.md).

 ### Claim